 Common Problems With Blue Star Creeper

-If brown, apparently dead patches appear in your ground cover, it is likely because there are areas are collecting water and causing fungal disease that is killing plants.
+Blue star creeper can grow back somewhat patchy.
+But if brown and apparently dead patches appear, it is likely because these areas are collecting water, causing fungal diseases, and leading to the death of the plants.
 Remove affected plants and add soil amendments to improve drainage before replanting.

 Plants Spread Aggressively

 Blue star creeper is not officially considered an invasive species, but it can, and often does, spread beyond its borders.
 It can take over a garden if you are not careful to chop away runners and dig up plants that sprout up where you don't want them.
 Installing deep edgings (at least 1 foot deep), will help keep this plant from spreading into areas where it is not welcome.

 Plants Go Brown in Winter